Ksgz/evase-nextjs/content/pages/docs/getting-started/quick-start.md

 <hr>

-## Start using EVASE theme
+## Start using EVASE

-We’ve packed this theme with powerful features to help you have awesome documentation for your current or next project.
+We’ve packed this website with powerful features to help you have awesome documentation for your current or next project.

 <br>

-**Why not start using this theme today?**
+**Why not start using EVASE today?**

-<a href="https://www.stackbit.com/" class="button">Join Stackbit</a>
+<a href="/admin" class="button">Sign up</a>